TimCares/MasterThesis/docs/thesis/methodology/data_and_preparation.typ

   - the reason why that is is because captions are extracted from region descriptions of images
   - describe, not as in coco, the focus of the image, or rather a short description/summary of the image, but individual, sometimes small, regions of the image -> VG also used for object detection
-- three problems can come with that:
+// - three problems can come with that:
-  1. the captions can be very similar, and we sometimes observe repreated captions
+//   1. the captions can be very similar, and we sometimes observe repreated captions
-  2. captions might focus on small parts of the image, failing the describe the actual focus/context of the image
+//   2. captions might focus on small parts of the image, failing the describe the actual focus/context of the image
-    - not a problem for object detection, but for our purpose it is not ideal
+//     - not a problem for object detection, but for our purpose it is not ideal
-    - aligning representations of image with very short and specific caption about a small portion of the image might confuse the model -> focuses less on the general context/content
+//     - aligning representations of image with very short and specific caption about a small portion of the image might
+//       confuse the model -> focuses less on the general context/content
-  3. the ratio of unique text and images heavily skewed towards text, image part of our multimodal models might lack behind their text counterparts, leading to worse performance when aligning the modalities
+//   3. the ratio of unique text and images heavily skewed towards text, image part of our multimodal models might lack behind
+//     their text counterparts, leading to worse performance when aligning the modalities
-- solution:
+// - solution:
-  - discard repeated captions
+//   - discard repeated captions
-  - concatenate captions of the same image until we reach the maxiumum sequence length of the model we are training
+//   - concatenate captions of the same image until we reach the maxiumum sequence length of the model we are training
-  - if a caption does not fit anymore, we start a new caption
+//   - if a caption does not fit anymore, we start a new caption
-  - will reduce the number of captions we have per image, but captions will be longer
+//   - will reduce the number of captions we have per image, but captions will be longer
-    - model has more information available -> description is more detailed
+//     - model has more information available -> description is more detailed
-    - might "caption" the content of the image better
+//     - might "caption" the content of the image better
-    - we reduce the dominance of unique text over unique images
+//     - we reduce the dominance of unique text over unique images
-    - since single region descriptions are often very short, we would pad a lot of timesteps to reach the maximum sequence length
+//     - since single region descriptions are often very short, we would pad a lot of timesteps to reach the maximum sequence length
-      - padding is a source of inefficiency, as it is not learnable information, but just a placeholder
+//       - padding is a source of inefficiency, as it is not learnable information, but just a placeholder
-    - through concatenating them we make optimal use of the maximum sequence length
+//     - through concatenating them we make optimal use of the maximum sequence length
-  - how do we concatenate them? -> we simply concatenate them and separate them by the "and" token to create coherent sentences, even though they might not be gramarically correct
+//   - how do we concatenate them? -> we simply concatenate them and separate them by the "and" token to create
+//     coherent sentences, even though they might not be gramarically correct

-- disadvantage: reduces the number of unique examples the model sees during training
+// - disadvantage: reduces the number of unique examples the model sees during training
-- that is why we do not do the same for COCO, as the ratio is more balanced
+// - that is why we do not do the same for COCO, as the ratio is more balanced
 - we also additionally use a subset of Google's Conceptual Captions, which originally contains over 3.3M unique image-text pairs
+- we use this, because with COCO and VG we have a overrepresentation of text -> for each image multiple captions -> higher variety of text than images
-- here each image is only associated with one caption, reducing the relative overrepresentation of text
+- in CC3m each image is only associated with one caption, reducing the relative overrepresentation of text
 - Google only provides an index file with captions to image urls
   - urls are sourced from the web, so there is no guarantee that all images are still available
-- we use a subset of 400,000 randomly selected and, as of June 2024, available images (with their captions)
+- we use the first 500,000 available, as of June 2024, images (with their captions) as a subset from the training set index published by Google #footnote[https://ai.google.com/research/ConceptualCaptions/download].
 - storing the whole dataset is not feasible for us and the combination with COCO and VG should already provide enough data for training
 - ids and urls of image-text pairs used are available on GitHub